Reading Goals for 2025

 I have so many books I haven’t yet read or that I’d like to re-read.
 When I saw this reading challenge hosted by Chantel Reads All Day, I decided it would be fun to see what I have that fits each category.
 I’ll come back to add titles as I decide on them.

-- January – beauty: Beauty for Ashes by Grace Livingston Hill
+- January – Beauty: Beauty for Ashes by Grace Livingston Hill

 Goal #6.
 What the Dickens Book Club